uedwinc/SQL/SQL Projects with Visualizations/README.md

-This directory contains all SQL projects with Tableau or other visualizations
+This directory contains all SQL projects with Tableau and/or other visualizations